 ARTICLE V – ADMINISTRATION

 SECTION 1.
-The administrative affairs of the Carl Boyd Post 42 shall, be administered by the Executive Committee except as may be otherwise provided by the By-Laws, The Executive Committee which shall consist of: immediate Past Commander, Elected Officers of the Post with voice and vote.
-All other past commanders in good standing are recognized as members with voice only.
+The administrative affairs of the Carl Boyd Post 42 shall, be administered by the Executive Committee except as may be otherwise provided by the ByLaws, The Executive Committee which shall consist of: immediate Past Commander, Elected Officers of the Post with voice and vote.
+All past commanders in good standing along with the Adjutant are recognized as members with voice only.

 SECTION 3.
 Every member of the Post in good standing shall be eligible to hold office in this Post.

 SECTION 4.
 The duties of Officers and Executive Committee members shall be those usually appertaining to such Officers and Committee Persons and as further established by The American Legion Post Operations Manual.

 SECTION 1.
 The revenue of this Post shall be derived from annual membership dues and from sources as may be approved by the Post Executive Committee.

 SECTION 2.
 DUES: The amount of annual dues shall be determined by The Executive Committee.
 The prorated portion of dues collected on behalf of National and the Department shall be forwarded in accordance with the procedures established for that purpose.